Also apparently problematic is that once a licensed is set to GPLv3 it can’t be changed to MIT.

 [Source: Arthur Brock]

 Because mutual credit cryptocurrencies like Holofuel don’t exist, I think it is a great strategy to keep it proprietary for now.
-Resources in the current economy are unlocked with the right counter-balance/weight.
-Or what one could call a fair deal.
-In this case, once Holochain has enough community contributors comitted to Holochain core development, and there are a few other currencies alive, they will release it.
+Resources in the current economy are slowly ‘made unenclosable’ using the right counter-balance/weight.
+In this case, once Holochain has enough community contributors committed to Holochain core development, and there are a few other currencies alive, they will release it.
 Do you go to a super market and give them $15,000 for your next two years in grocery store costs (or however long a period it covers)?
 No, because the chain might go bankrupt, or we might move and need to pay that money to another chain grocery store.

 I want Holo to hold onto the code for as long as they need it. "[Holo] aims to compete with AWS using the airbnb model.
 Holofuel currency used on the Holo network will not be immediately open source to prevent an explosion of shitcoins " [Source]

 The only reason it wouldn’t be released is if others do not start using the Holochain pattern in their apps (because of misinformation), and it takes longer for widespread adoption of apps that make full use of Holochain’s innovations.

 Do you intend to say that they the MetaCurrency team isn’t doing ‘enough’?

 Because that’s what I’m hearing you say.
 It’s confusing to me, because in my eyes they have done everything they can to leave a trail/footprints for others to follow and learn from, and to be able to make the same connections they made.

 If you think they aren’t doing enough, have you thought about translating your frustrations into specific requests for things you’d like to see more of?
 What about asking open questions about the things that you don’t fully understand, and sharing/documenting your learning journey with others?
 I think the difference here is in the use of language.
 When you write: